Natural Treatment of Hormonal Migraines

 All types of hormonal birth control can worsen migraines, and for women who are prone to migraines, estrogen pills carry a significantly higher stroke risk.

-💡 Tip: If you develop a severe throbbing headache on the hormonal IUD, check with your doctor because it could be a rare condition called intracranial hypertension.
+💡 Tip: If you develop a severe throbbing headache with the hormonal IUD, check with your doctor because it could be a rare condition called intracranial hypertension.

 Dr Lara Briden